AlirezaArabshahi/KestrelJuniorHttpServer/README.md

     *   **Approach (The "Why"):** Now that we have robust parsing, we can channel that data into clean, strongly-typed objects.
 This is the foundation for building any framework logic.
     *   **Tag:** `http-abstractions`

+-   [x] **Implement Response Sending**
+    *   **Task:** Create logic within the HttpResponse class to serialize its state (status code, headers, body) into a valid HTTP response and write it back to the client's stream.
+    *   **Approach (The "Why"):** A web server is not functional until it can send a response back to the client.
+This task implements the most fundamental part of the server: completing the request-response lifecycle.
+By creating a method to serialize and send a basic response, we make the server functional and testable for the first time.
+    *   **Tag:** `response-sending`

 -   [ ] Refactor Request Body to Support Binary Data
     *   **Task:** Modify the HttpRequest class to store the request body as ReadOnlyMemory<byte> instead of string.
     *   **Approach (The "Why"):** Storing the body as raw bytes makes the server more versatile.
 It enables handling of non-textual data like file uploads and ensures correct processing of different character encodings, resolving the limitation of the initial StreamReader implementation.